Skip to main content

 Vishnu's Initiative

 The Trinity was in a dilemma.
 The Dwapar Yug has lost its value.
 Its consequences needed to be faced.
 Kaali Yug needed to be ushered in.
-Once again it was time for Vishnu to take human form and purify the earth of all evils.
-Ram had removed evil from Treta Yug; it was now time for Krishna to be born.
-A meeting was called upon to all Devas and Gandharvas, Demons and Nagas who reached Swargalok.
+Once again, it was time for Vishnu to take human form and purify the earth of all evils.
+Ram had removed evil from the Treta Yug; it was now time for Krishna to be born.
+A meeting was called for all Devas and Gandharvas, Demons and Nagas who reached Swarga Lok.
 Vishnu spoke to the eager crowd that gathered to hear the Trinity.

 Vishnu

-“It’s time again all devas; it’s time to remove evil from Dwapar once and for all… I have decided it’s time to take birth as an Avatar once again, you all have helped Ram usher in Dwapar and I hope that you volunteer to do the same with Krishna.”
-He added happy looking at his family in the crowd, “Laxmi will join me as Yajnaseni Draupadi, and Anant Naga as my elder brother Balaram.”
+“It’s time again, all devas; it’s time to remove evil from Dwapar once and for all… I have decided it’s time to take birth as an Avatar once again.
+You all have helped Ram usher in Dwapar, and I hope that you volunteer to do the same with Krishna.”
+He added, happily looking at his family in the crowd, “Laxmi will join me as Yajnaseni Draupadi, and Anant Naga as my elder brother Balaram.”

-“I have already heard that you have blessed Hirannakashipu to be Shishupala, Narayan.”
+“I have already heard that you have blessed Hiranyakashipu to be Shishupala, Narayan.”
 Brahma smiled.

 “Yes, and Sanghallad will be born as Shalya, King of Madra.
 Kalnemi will be born as Kansa to be killed by me for his sins.
 Viprachitti will be Jarasandha, King of Magadha.”

-Narayan, demons Dirghajibi and Kalketu will be Kasi Raj and Matsya Raj respectively.
-Kasi Raja will father Amba, Ambika, Ambalika and Matsya Raja will be born out of a fish with a twin sister.”
+Narayan, demons Dirghojibi and Kalketu will be Kasi Raj and Matsya Raj, respectively.
+Kasi Raja will father Amba, Ambika, and Ambalika, and Matsya Raja will be born out of a fish with a twin sister.”
 Shiva smiled.

 Dev Guru Brihaspati spoke now, hands folded, “ Respected Trinity, I want to be part of your Dharma Sthapana as well, order me, my lords!”